OpenUp-Technologies/openuptech.github.io/Articles/client/Events/ExpressionData/ExpressionData.md

 Expressions are how the world allows users to define interactivity.
 They allow the user to define small chunks of logic that can then be executed.

-Expressions get executed in a `Scope` which defines which variables the expression can access and modify.

 ### `ExpressionData` vs. `Expression`

 Expressions are defined using `ExpressionData` which is defined using protobuf and